microsoft/bedrock-cli/guides/rings-101.md

 the manual steps outlined [here.](manual-guide-to-rings.md#removing-the-ring-from-the-cluster)

-### Setting the Default Ring
+### Setting the Default Ring / Routing

-For every bedrock project, there will be a default ring.
+For every bedrock project, there may be a single default ring.
 By default, this is the `master` ring, which corresponds to the master branch of the repository.

 For a `bedrock.yaml`: